Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 The highest offer may not be the strongest offer.

-A slightly lower offer with stronger financing, better terms, larger down payment, stronger lender communication, shorter option period, or better appraisal protection may be more attractive than a higher offer with more risk.
+A slightly lower offer with stronger financing, a larger down payment, stronger lender communication, a shorter option period, or better appraisal protection may be more attractive than a higher offer with significantly more risk.

 Sellers should compare: